Crazy Vegan Kitchen

 Filling ideas

-• Noodles: Vermicelli noodles or rice noodles
+• Noodles.
+Vermicelli noodles or thin rice noodles.

 Storage instructions